Benign Overfitting in Time Series Linear Models with Over-Parameterization: Abstract

 \section{Abstract}

 The success of large-scale models in recent years has increased the importance of statistical models with numerous parameters.
-Several studies have analyzed over-parameterized linear models with high-dimensional data that may not be sparse; however, existing results depend on the independent setting of samples.
-In this study, we analyze a linear regression model with dependent time series data under over-parameterization settings.
-We consider an estimator via interpolation and developed a theory for the excess risk of the estimator.
-Then, we derive bounds of risks by the estimator for the cases where the temporal correlation of each coordinate of dependent data is homogeneous and heterogeneous, respectively.
-The derived bounds reveal that a temporal covariance of the data plays a key role; its strength affects the bias of the risk, and its nondegeneracy affects the variance of the risk.
-Moreover, for the heterogeneous correlation case, we show that the convergence rate of risks with short-memory processes is identical to that of cases with independent data, and the risk can converge to zero even with long-memory processes.
-Our theory can be extended to infinite-dimensional data in a unified manner.
-We also present several examples of specific dependent processes that can be applied to our setting.
+Several studies have analyzed over-parameterized linear models with high-dimensional data, which may not be sparse; however, existing results rely on the assumption of sample independence.
+In this study, we analyze a linear regression model with dependent time-series data in an over-parameterized setting.
+We consider an estimator using interpolation and develop a theory for the excess risk of the estimator.
+Then, we derive non-asymptotic risk bounds for the estimator for cases with dependent data.
+This analysis reveals that the coherence of the temporal covariance plays a key role; the risk bound is influenced by the product of temporal covariance matrices at different time steps.
+Moreover, we show the convergence rate of the risk bound and demonstrate that it is also influenced by the coherence of the temporal covariance.
+Finally, we provide several examples of specific dependent processes applicable to our setting.